Email nurturing overview

 • Initial setup: 1-3 hours for domain/sender configuration

-• Creating flows: 30 minutes to a few hours per flow, depending on complexity
+• Creating workflows: 30 minutes to a few hours per workflow, depending on complexity

 • Ongoing maintenance: Periodic review of performance and content updates